makrai/notes/doddapaneni2107-primer-multiling-lm.md

   * number of languages involved (ranging from 12 to 100)
 * tradeoff in the performance compared to a monolingual model?
   * for a given language is a language-specific BERT better than a MLLM?
-  * capacity dilution [hígulás], the capacity of the model is dedicated to a 1/+
+  * capacity dilution [hígulás], the capacity of the model is dedicated to 1/+
   * additional pretraining data from multiple (related) languages
   * existing studies
     * Conneau+ 2020a XLM-RoBERTa
     * Shijie Wu and Mark Dredze
       Are all languages created equal in multilingual bert?
       RepL4NLP@ACL 2020, Online, July 9, 2020, pages 120–130.
 ACL
-    * R Agerri, IS Vicente, JA Campos, A Barrena, X Saralegi, A Soroa, E Agirre.
-2020 Give your text representation models some love: the case for Basque LREC 2020, Marseille, France, May 11-16, 2020, pages 4781–4788
+    * R Agerri, IS Vicente, JA Campos, A Barrena, X Saralegi, A Soroa, E Agirre Give your text representation models some love: the case for Basque LREC 2020, Marseille, France, May 11-16, 2020, pages 4781–4788
       * many monolingual models (FastText word embeddings, FLAIR and BERT